damian buck grilling class menu smoked cheesecake steak smoked wings

 How to tell if your propane tank is expired

-This article will help you figure out if your propane tank is expired and whether it can be refilled or what to do when your tank is expired.
+This article will help you determine if your propane tank is expired, whether it can be refilled, and what to do when it is expired.

 How long are propane tanks good for?

 Propane tanks are incredibly resilient, built to safely contain liquid propane gas stored under pressure while also standing up to extreme weather and elements.
 But even the sturdiest tank has a shelf life, and as such must be periodically reviewed and inspected.
 A propane tank is good for 12 years from the date of manufacture.
-A recertified tank is good for 5 years.
+A recertified tank is good for 5 years from the date of certification.

 How to tell if your propane tank is expired.

-The simplest way is to inspect the collar or handle area of your propane tank.
-This will tell you the date of when the tank was manufactured or last certified.
-It is usually in month-year format “03-18”, meaning it was manufactured in March of 2018.
+The easiest way is to inspect the collar or handle area of your propane tank.
+This won’t give you a direct answer to the question “when do propane tanks expire?” but it will tell you when the tank was manufactured or last certified.
+Then you will be able to figure out if it is expired.

 How to read the markings on a propane tank.